2 Days in Dublin Itinerary: A Perfect Weekend in Dublin, Ireland

 2 Days in Dublin: Where to Stay in Dublin

-Accommodation prices in Dublin are similar to those elsewhere in western Europe and in major US cities.
-Hotel rooms tend to be more expensive, but there are still many nice, budget-friendly options.
-Hostels or an Airbnb may be your best option if you’re traveling on a budget.
-If you’re traveling as a couple or with a group of friends, hotel rooms are much more affordable as the cost can be split among the group.
+If you’re traveling as a couple or with a group of friends, hotel rooms are more affordable as the cost can be split among the group.

 If you’re only spending two days in Dublin, I recommend staying near the city center to maximize your time spent exploring.
 Here are some of my picks of great, affordable accommodations near the city center: